coobnoob/ha-appdaemon-doorbird-audio/README.md

 ## Configuration

-In your AppDaemon configuration, include ffmpeg in the System packages and python-ffmpeg in the Python Packages.
+In your AppDaemon configuration, include ffmpeg in the System packages and python-ffmpeg in the Python packages.

 Place the following in your apps.yaml:
 ```yaml